Connecting Spelling Books to Reading Scores

 More marketing myths about spelling.

 If elementary students in your school or district are learning to spell by word sorting alone you have a problem.
-You aren’t compliant with Common Core or alternative state standards if your word sorting program doesn’t have a grade-by-grade curriculum.
+You aren’t compliant with science-based state standards if your word sorting program doesn’t have a grade-by-grade curriculum.
+That is to say, students should be taught an explicit corpus of words at each grade level that they can automatically spell correctly and use in both reading and writing.
 Likewise, if your school or district is using the spelling component in some large publisher’s reading program.
 The spelling component of reading programs is detrimental to children because the curriculum presents words from stories or informational texts, which are the wrong words at the wrong time for encoding.
 The notion that it’s best to integrate spelling with reading stories is an unfounded myth—again, a marketing scam.

 I’ve heard administrators state that their school district teaches “developmental stages” beyond second grade.
 Uh-oh!
 There is no derivational constancy “stage” beyond first grade.
 Certainly there are derivational patterns to be taught, but they have nothing to do with brain-based developmental phases, which have a ceiling effect by the end of grade one.
 The amazing spellers who won the national spelling bee have stored an enormous deep-level of spelling and phonics knowledge in their brains—but they aren’t in some super “derivational” developmental brain stage.
 Some likely do have gifts for photographic memory—they can “see” spellings in their brain’s visual word form area—but all the champions learned to spell through hours and hours of explicit and systematic study of English spelling.
 It’s not brain science; it’s common sense: Why are we not using the same strategy in our schools?
 Provide your students a research-based curriculum and motivate them to become champion spellers.
 That will make them better readers too.